ELINA VÄHÄLÄ, VIOLIN

 Her affinity with the music of the 20th and 21st centuries is evident back in recording studio twice this year: a disc devoted to the music Aho, including his Violin Concerto no 2, and a project with the Polish National Radio Symphony and with Alexander Liebreich as part of their focus on Szymanowski.

 Educational activities play an important role in her commitment to music.
 In 2009 Elina Vähälä launched the Violin Academy; funded by the Finnish Cultural Foundation, the academy is a master class based educational project for highly talented young Finnish violinists.
-She has been a professor at the Hochschule für Musik in Karlsruhe, Germany, from autumn 2019 she will become a professor at the Universität für Musik und darstellende Kunst in Vienna.
+Previously professor at the Hochschule für Musik in Karlsruhe, Germany, she has been professor at the Universität für Musik und darstellende Kunst in Vienna since September 2019.
 Elina Vähälä performs with a Giovanni Battista Guadagnini violin made in 1780.

 Do not alter without permission.